fmichonneau/francoismichonneau.net/_posts/2022-10-13-import-big-csv.md

 2022-08-22-arrow-dataset-creation %}) we found that the Parquet format provided the best compromise between disk space usage and query performance.
-Having the content of this file in the Apache Parquet format will ensure that we should be able to read and operate on this data quickly.
+Having the content of this file in the Apache Parquet format will ensure that we can read and operate on this data quickly.

 ## The Single file API in R